Tuesday, May 3, 2011

 Wheel encoders on both rear wheels provides accurate distance measurement.
 The 32-stripe wheel encoder discs were created with my WheelEncoderGenerator cross-platform java application.

-Sparkfun QRE1113 sensor boards mounted to the bearing carriers sense the stripes and send signals to a tiny surface mount interface board I redesigned using comparators in a Schmitt-trigger configuration.
+Sparkfun QRE1113 sensor boards mounted to the bearing carriers sense the stripes and send signals to a Schmitt-trigger board I designed.

 Experimentation, Simulation, Analysis